jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 ---
-title: "Defending Muon: A Deep Dive into Moonshot's K2 Optimizer (A Translated Analysis)"
+title: "In Defense of Muon: A Deep Dive into Moonshot's K2 Optimizer (A Translated Analysis)"
 description: "Translation of a detailed technical analysis defending Moonshot AI's Muon optimizer used in their K2 model"
 date: 2025-07-12T14:05:31-04:00
 draft: false
-tags: ["translation", "muon", "kimi2", "moonshot", "optimizer", "ai", "technical"]
+tags: ["translation", "muon", "kimi2", "moonshot", "technical"]
 params:
   author: "toothacher17"
 ---